SkoolNotes/Taproot/2020HIST201/KBhHIST201OttomansRise.md

 ---

 # The Ottomans' Successes in the 1500s

-## Reasons for Success
-* 3 factors of growth
+**3 main factors of growth**

 * Original leader was quite shrewd
 * Strategic link between Europe + Asia at the Daranelles strait
 * Creation of army combining Trukish techniques + high tech gunpowder

 * Eastern frontier => where Safavid was
 * Southern frontier => red sea